-- (a) telephone consultations; - (b) issue of repeat prescriptions when the patient does not attend the surgery in person; - (c) group attendances (unless otherwise specified in the item, such as items 170, 171, 172, 342, 344 and 346); - (d) non-therapeutic cosmetic surgery; - (e) euthanasia and any service directly related to the procedure.
+- (a) telephone consultations (with the exception of COVID-19 telehealth services); - (b) issue of repeat prescriptions when the patient does not attend the surgery in person; - (c) group attendances (unless otherwise specified in the item, such as items 170, 171, 172, 342, 344 and 346); - (d) non-therapeutic cosmetic surgery; - (e) euthanasia and any service directly related to the procedure.
 However, services rendered for counselling/assessment about euthanasia will attract benefits.